LabInternetPub/TinderLab2526/README.md

 ## Implementation Details
 This application is built with Spring Boot and Spring Data JPA, using Maven for dependency management.
 The modular structure follows Domain-Driven
-Design principles, ensuring clear separation of concerns.
+Design principles and ensures a clear separation of concerns.
 The use of the H2 in-memory database enables rapid prototyping and simplifies testing, allowing developers to run and validate the application without external setup.

 ### Domain layer
 The aggregate of the domain layer, **Profile**, has all the business logic.
-It is throws exceptios when a business rule is violated.
+It throws exceptions when a business rule is violated.
-In our application there is only one rule: when a user tries to like a profile that is not compatible with his/her attraction and passion, a **IsNotCompatibleException** is thrown.
+In our application, there is only one rule: when a user tries to like a profile that is not compatible with his/her attraction and passion, a **IsNotCompatibleException** is thrown.

 ### Application layer
 The application layer, **TinderService**, gets domain objects from the persistence layer, calls the domain methods to execute the business logic, and saves the domain objects back to the database.
 Domain objects never leak outside the application layer.
 It always returns DTOs to the presentation layer (**ProfileInformation** and **LikeInformation**).
-When the presentation layer needs to return DTO objects it uses mapper classes
+When the presentation layer needs to return DTO objects, it uses mapper classes
 (**ProfileMapper** and **LkeMapper**) to map a domain object into a DTO.

-This layer throws exceptions related to the application logic, basically accessing the database, like **ProfileNotFoundException** when a profile is not found in the database.
+This layer throws exceptions related to the application logic, basically accessing the database, like **ProfileNotFoundException**, when a profile is not found in the database.

 ### Presentation layer